aleclarson/vite-tsconfig-paths/README.md

 You pass these options when calling the plugin constructor in your Vite config.

+> [!WARNING]
-⚠️ You should try using the plugin without *any* of these options, and only set them when you know you need them.
+> You should try using the plugin without *any* of these options, and only set them when you know you need them.

 ```ts
 import { defineConfig } from 'vite'